-Promote deep discussion among students during book clubs using this list of nonfiction and fiction literature circle questions for any book.
+Promote deep discussion among students during book clubs using these helpful literature circle questions.

 These questions activate critical thinking, prompt reflection, and motivate students to interact with books on a deeper level.

 So include a handful of these literature circle questions in your student book clubs this week.

 Literature Circle Questions